What exactly is tax-loss harvesting, and how do some investors use it to opportunistically reduce their tax bills?

 Since U.S. investors are taxed on capital gains, offsetting them can lower your tax bill (provided you’re a U.S. investor).
 Let’s say that I earn a profit of $30,000 by selling Fund A. Meanwhile, I notice that Fund B is down by $15,000.
 By selling Fund B, I can use those losses to partially offset my gains from Fund A—meaning I’d only owe taxes on $15,000 of profit instead of $30,000.

 Your losses don’t just offset your gains; they can also offset up to $3,000 of ordinary income each year.
 Let’s say I still realized a profit of $30,000 from Fund A. But in this scenario, Fund B lost $33,000.
-Assuming that I had no other capital gains for the year, I could use my loss to offset my entire gain from Security A, plus I could deduct $3,000 from my ordinary income, further reducing my income tax bill.
+Assuming that I had no other capital gains for the year, I could use my loss to offset my entire gain from Security A, plus I could deduct $3,000 from my ordinary income, further reducing my income tax bill or increasing my refund.

 You’ll want to make sure you don’t inadvertently participate in a “wash sale,” which occurs when you sell or trade stock or securities at a loss and buy substantially identical stock or securities within 30 days before or 30 days after the sale.
 This IRS rule is in place to prevent people from gaming the system.
 Basically, it says that I can’t sell Security B and then immediately buy it back again just to get the tax benefit, and if I do so, the loss will be disallowed.
-I am, however, allowed to claim the loss if I sell one stock and buy another one in the same industry—just not stock in the same exact company as before.
+I am, however, allowed to claim the loss if I sell one stock and buy another one in the same industry—just not stock in the same exact company as before, or another investment the IRS would consider "substantially identical" to that which was sold.

 Of course, there’s no guarantee that tax-loss harvesting will achieve any particular tax result or that it’s necessarily the best thing for you.
 Before implementing any tax strategy, check with your accountant or other U.S. tax advisor.